ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

 \subsection{From CIS to XCIS}

-We start by defining the ground state electronic structure of the radical in question, which is described by restricted orbitals with $k$ doubly-occupied closed-shells and one singly-occupied open-shell such that the system is an overall doublet with $M_S = 1/2$.
-There are therefore $2k+1$ electrons in total.
-We label the orbitals choosing $0$ to be the singly-occupied molecular orbital (SOMO), and successively number the doubly occupied orbitals in order of descending energy starting from $1$ (the HOMO), and the vacant orbitals in order of ascending energy with primes starting from $1^\prime$ (the LUMO) as shown in \figr{configs}.
+We start by discussing the description of the ground state of the radical.
+Restricted orbitals are chosen where $k$ doubly-occupied closed-shells and one singly-occupied open-shell make up the ground state, which is a pure doublet with $S = M_S = 1/2$.
+We label the orbitals choosing $0$ to be the singly-occupied molecular orbital (SOMO), and successively number the doubly occupied orbitals in order of descending energy starting from $1$ (the HOMO), and the vacant orbitals in order of ascending energy with primes starting from $1^\prime$ (the LUMO).
 We choose this notation as it is the same as that used by Pariser\cite{par56a} and Ref.~\citenum{hel21a}.
 We now discuss the excited configurations.
-Single excitations from the ground state $\ket{^2\Psi_0}$ give rise to the following configurations: the configuration $\ket{^2\Psi_{\bar i}^{\bar0}}$ is created from the ground state by exciting an electron from the occupied $\beta$ spinorbital $\bar i$ to the vacant $\beta$ spinorbital of the SOMO, the configuration $\ket{^2\Psi_0^{j^\prime}}$ corresponds to excitation of an $\alpha$ electron from the occupied SOMO spinorbital to the vacant spinorbital $j^\prime$, the configuration $\ket{\Psi_i^{j^\prime}}$ corresponds to excitation of an $\alpha$ electron from the occupied spinorbital $i$ to $j^\prime$, and $\ket{\Psi_{\bar i}^{\bar j ^\prime}}$ is the corresponding excitation for the $\beta$ spinorbitals ${\bar i}$ and ${\bar j^\prime}$, where the bar indicates a down ($\beta$) spin.
-These configurations are labelled a) -- e) respectively in \figr{configs}.
+Single excitations from the ground state $\ket{^2\Psi_0}$ give rise to the configurations: $\ket{^2\Psi_{\bar i}^{\bar0}}$, $\ket{^2\Psi_0^{j^\prime}}$, $\ket{\Psi_i^{j^\prime}}$ and $\ket{\Psi_{\bar i}^{\bar j ^\prime}}$ (see Figure I in the supplementary information for a comprehensive molecular orbital diagram).